Chapter 4

 Eku recognized the tactics.

-The wenya was huge and powerful, but only had two eyes at one end of a very long body.
+The wenya was huge and powerful, but only had two eyes that faced forward and sideways at one end of a very long body.

-Humans could dance around like this all day.
+The hunters could dance around the beast like this all day.

-The huge wenya could not and quickly tired.
+The huge wenya could not and quickly grew tired.

 While the head and back and tail were covered by impenetrable armor, there were vulnerable spots.